tomshaffner/PiThermalCam/index.md

 Apart from having evidence that my hands aren't just feeling cold but actually ARE cold, this image highlights particularly how good the Matplotlib approach (which uses the SciPy library for interpolation) sets the coloring to detect edges.
 The white line surrounding the red of my body makes the boundary much clearer.

 OpenCV, in contrast, has a number of interpolations algorithms, but most of them don't function as well with boundaries like this, and the default colormaps weren't as useful.
-As a result I used the cmapy library to import a handful of Matplotlib colormaps (the once I chose you saw cycled above), and now we can also cycle interpolation algorithms.
+As a result I used the cmapy library to import a handful of Matplotlib colormaps (the ones are visible in the cycling colormap gif above), and now we can also cycle interpolation algorithms.
 Here is a cycling of all of them, using the same colormap as the above Matplotlib image:

 {:.center}
 ![Interpolation Cycling](/images/cycling interpolation.gif#center)